dsloyer/ez-kubeadm/README.md

        * pull-k8s-admin.sh (download admin.conf from master, for use on host)
        * modKubeConfigFile.sh (process admin.conf file, for
        * setKubeConfigVar.sh (consolidate multi-cluster configs into KUBECONFIG env var)
        * copy public key for a desired host user account.
-E.g., I am dsloyer on my host, and want to ssh to any node as dsloyer.
+E.g., I am on my host, and want to ssh to any node as <username>.
 I copy my id_rsa.pub file into the vagrant project directory, for scripted install on nodes

        Network files (tweaked for vagrant/VBox, Ubuntu and CentOS).